godspowerufot/ZAMARECOGNIZED/README.md

 ## Project Overview

 Zama Recognition is a blockchain-powered recognition system aimed at rewarding and recording creator achievements on the Zama chain.
-The key privacy-preserving innovation is that VIP nominators are **encrypted** before being recorded so creators can verify nominations while the VIPs’ identities remain protected from public exposure, helping to reduce online harassment or targeted attacks.
+The key privacy-preserving innovation is that VIP nominators are **encrypted** before being recorded so creators can verify nominations while the VIPs' identities remain protected from public exposure, helping to reduce online harassment or targeted attacks.

 Creators can: